Periodontal Therapy for Highland Village

 When you attend a dental checkup at Highland Village, a hygienist will examine your gums and probe pocket depths.
 Healthy gums have a pocket depth between two and three millimeters; greater than three millimeters is indicative of periodontal disease.

 Gum disease treatment in Highland Village necessitates a deep cleaning.
 We’ll remove plaque and tartar from above and below the gum line.
 Our hygienists use Biolase laser therapy for moderate to advanced gum disease.
 This minimally invasive, FDA-cleared therapy promotes the healthy reattachment of gum tissue to teeth roots, even as it eliminates the bacteria that cause gum disease.
 Then, to lessen the chance of plaque accumulation happening again, we’ll smooth the surfaces of your teeth roots.
-Depending on the severity of your periodontal disease, Dr. Thomas may recommend scheduling cleanings as often as every three months in order to maintain healthy gums that will support your beautiful smile for years to come.
+Depending on the severity of your periodontal disease, Dr. Wagner may recommend scheduling cleanings as often as every three months in order to maintain healthy gums that will support your beautiful smile for years to come.

-To make an appointment with Dr. Thomas at Highland Village Family Dentistry, contact our Highland Village, TX, dental office.
+To make an appointment with Dr. Wagner at Highland Village Family Dentistry, contact our Highland Village, TX, dental office.
 Patients from Flower Mound, Lewisville, Lantana, Argyle, and surrounding north Texas communities can trust Highland Village Family Dentistry to be here when you need us most – whether that’s for regular dental checkups and cleanings or for more advanced treatment like gum disease therapy.